Added to Saved items

 • Arthroscopic capsular release.
 This is a relatively small operation done as 'keyhole' surgery.
 It is often done as a day-case procedure.
 In this procedure, the tight capsule of the joint is released with a special probe.

-Note: it is really important to avoid immobilising your shoulder - for example, with a sling or even a plaster cast.
+Note: it is really important to avoid immobilising the shoulder - for example, with a sling or even a plaster cast.
 This will actually make recovery more difficult and will take longer to improve.

 Frozen shoulder symptoms can continue for 18 months to 3 years or more.
 However, the vast majority of people with a frozen shoulder do recover to normal levels of function and movement by two years, even without any treatment.